ucnl/ucnl.github.io/documentation/EN/RWLT/RWLT_Users_Manual_en.md

 - To track an underwater object equipped with an autonomous pinger [RWLT Pinger](RWLT_Pinger_Specification_en.md), the application [🐠 uTrack](https://github.com/ucnl/uTrack/releases/download/beta1/uTrack) must be installed on the operator's PC .zip)

-- To track the position of divers equipped with [RedPhone-DX] wireless voice communication diving stations (https://docs.unavlab.com/documentation/EN/RedPhone/RedPhone_DX_Specification_en.html), the [🤿 uTrackDiver] application must be installed on the operator's PC (https://github.com/ucnl/uTrack/releases/download/beta/uTrackDiver.zip)
+- To track the position of divers equipped with [RedPhone-DX](https://docs.unavlab.com/documentation/EN/RedPhone/RedPhone_DX_Specification_en.html) wireless voice communication diving stations, the [🤿 uTrackDiver](https://github.com/ucnl/uTrack/releases/download/beta/uTrackDiver.zip) application must be installed on the operator's PC

 Download the necessary software in advance.
 Installation is not required - just unzip the contents of the archive to a location convenient for you.